+ecember 1, 2021 December 31, 2020

-Mandatorily measured at fair value through profit or loss - cember 1, 2020 December 31, 2019 Convertible bond-tBPC \$ 6,441 10,000
+Mandatorily measured at fair value through profit or loss

+Convertible bond-tBPC \$ 7,113 6,441

-The Company acquired 100 units of secured and unsecured convertible bonds issued by tBPC in June 2020 and October 2019, respectively, at a par value of \$100 per unit, amounting to \$10,000 with a duration of one year, and it is expected to be converted into common stock of tBPC.
-The host contract of the hybrid financial instrument, which must be classified as mandatorily measured at fair value through profit or loss, is a financial asset within the scope of IFRS 9.
+The Company acquired 108 and 100 units of secured convertible bonds and unsecured convertible bonds issued by tBPC in June 2021 and 2020, respectively, at a par value of \$100 per unit, the book value was \$10,800 and \$10,000, respectively, with a duration of one year; and they are expected to be converted into common stock of tBPC.
+The host contracts of the hybrid financial instrument, which must be classified as mandatorily measured at fair value through profit or loss, are financial assets within the scope of IFRS 9.

-The Company exercised the first batch of convertible bonds in October 2020, the transfer price was NTD\$13 per share, the book value was \$10,800 (including interest receivable of \$800), and 831 thousand shares were acquired after converting, which were classified as investment accounted for using the equity method.
+The Company exercised the first batch of convertible bonds in October 2020, the transfer price was NTD13 per share, the book value was \$10,800 (including interest receivable of \$800), and 831 thousand shares were acquired after converting, which were classified as investment accounted for using the equity method.
 Please refer to note 6(e).